ryangilmour/ryangilmour.github.io/cv.md

 ## Volunteering
 Volunteering is important to me.
 I find it rewarding to work with young people to teach them new skills, whether that is software/computing skills or outdoor skills.

-**Code Club Aotearoa (Current):** I help running a weekly workshop which teaches young people (aged 8-12) basic programming using Scratch and micro-bits.
+**Code Club Aotearoa (Current):** I help to run a weekly workshop which teaches young people (aged 8-12) basic programming using Scratch and micro-bits.

 **President at Engineering For Change (2018):** Managing a student society promoting sustainable and humanitarian development locally and internationally.
 Projects included: Missing Maps “Mapathons”; building a wind turbine; building Solar PV panels; educational STEM workshops.